-In June 2008, we, along with our partners in Deer Park, entered into a joint venture to purchase a warehouse adjacent to the Tanger Outlet Center in Deer Park, NY for a total purchase price of \$3.3 million and obtained mortgage financing of \$2.3 million.
-The interest only mortgage loan secured by the warehouse matured on May 17, 2011 and the joint venture did not qualify for the one-year extension option.
-As a result, in June 2012 the joint venture reduced the outstanding principal balance by \$500,000 to \$1.8 million and entered into a loan forbearance agreement with the lender whereby the lender agreed that it will not enforce its rights under the loan until the forbearance termination date of October 1, 2012 unless extended.
-Additional interest expense accrues at a rate of Prime + 5.5% less the amount paid.
-During this time, the joint venture committed to continue making monthly debt service payments pursuant to the forbearance and the loan agreement at a pay rate of LIBOR + 1.85%, to maintain the property, and to list the property for sale.
-In June 2012, the joint venture recorded an impairment charge of approximately \$420,000 to lower the basis of the warehouse to its estimated fair market value.
+In June 2008, we, along with our partners in Deer Park, entered into a joint venture to purchase a warehouse adjacent to the Tanger Outlet Center located in Deer Park, NY for a total purchase price of \$3.3 million and obtained mortgage financing of \$2.3 million.
+The interest only mortgage loan secured by the warehouse matured on May 17, 2011 and the joint venture did not qualify for the one year extension option.
+As a result, on June 1, 2012 the joint venture reduced the outstanding principal balance by \$500,000 to \$1.8 million and entered into a Loan Forbearance Agreement with the lender whereby the lender agreed that it would not enforce its rights under the loan documents until the trigger date of October 1, 2012 unless extended.
+Extension of the trigger date was contingent among other things upon delivering a fully executed contract to sell the property to an unaffiliated third-party purchaser.
+Although the joint venture did not meet all of the requirements for extending the trigger date, it has delivered a fully executed contract to sell the property which has been approved by the lender.
+Through closing, the joint venture is committed to make monthly debt service payments at an interest rate of LIBOR + 1.85%.
+Additional interest accrues at a rate of Prime + 5.5% less the amount paid.